Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 Storytelling

-Reworking the brand perception
+Revamping the brand perception

 Brodinski & Gener8ion, Brava Tour, Bar Rouge Shanghai with M Agency, Photo by Oliver Minnett from Voena, 2015

-How to become a trendy institution
+How to become a trendsetting institution

-Gentrification & Chinese Space Program
+Gentrification & Chinese space program

 Etienne de Crécy, Bar Rouge Shanghai with M Agency.
 Photo by Pavel Shubskiy, China, 2016